moosepy/curvefitgui/README.md

 7. **Report:** When a fit is performed, the results are shown here.
 The information on the model is actually the provided docstring of the function `f` that is passed to the `curvefitgui` function.
 8. **Quit:** Quits the gui and returns the fitparameters `popt` and `pcov`.
 9. **Toolbar:** This is the standard matplotlib toolbar to adjust some plot properties and provides zoom/pan and save options.
 10. **FitTextbox:** This textbox is generated if a valid fit is performed.
-It can be moved by the mouse to any conveniant positions in the plot.
+It can be moved by the mouse to any convenient positions in the plot.
 11. **Range Selector** Activates/deactivates the range-selector.
 The range-selector allows to select a datarange used for fitting.
 Only datapoints that are within the two vertical dashed lines are considered during fitting.
 The lines can be moved using the mouse.